-My first calculator was mechanical, a 1970 summer holiday present when I was between Grades 2 and 3; or between infant school, as the English called it, and junior school.
+My first calculator was mechanical and given to me in 1970.
+It was either a summer-holiday present when I was between Grades 2 and 3 (or, as the English called it, between infant school and junior school) or a Christmas present at the end of the year.

 A machine for adding up!
-The stylus racked up digits by sliding bars up and down, white for addition and red for subtracting, and a U-turn at top or bottom for carry.
-(That's the original stylus.)
+The stylus racked up digits by sliding bars up and down, white for addition and red for subtracting, and a U-turn at top or bottom for carry — that's the original stylus, by the way.
 It was much too precious to take to school, but I hoped that it would prove to be a secret weapon in my homework, yielding a power to do sums my schoolfriends did not possess.
+(I learned only in 2021 that these were rare outside Japan, so perhaps it was precious!
+See the Addendum below.)

 The first portable electronic calculators were being made that year, and cost hundreds of pounds.
 I doubt that I knew they existed.